 San Francisco City Hall Weddings: Everything You Need to Know

 Planning a San Francisco City Hall wedding?
-Whether you’re eloping with just the two of you or bringing a small group of family and friends, City Hall is one of the most iconic and elegant places to get married in California.
-Here’s what you need to know to have a smooth experience and walk away with photos you’ll actually love.
+Whether you’re having an intimate elopement or bringing a small group of friends and family, City Hall is one of the most iconic and elegant places to get married in California.
+Here’s how to have a smooth experience, and to walk away with wedding photos you’ll actually love.

 The Grand Staircase in San Francisco City Hall